cqframework/clinical_quality_language/Src/java/README.md

     ./gradlew idea

-In addition to creating project modules for cql, quick, elm, and cql-to-elm, this will also import project modules for the CQL grammar and examples.
+In addition to creating project modules for cql, model, quick, elm, cql-to-elm, and the tools projects, this will also import project modules for the CQL grammar and examples.

 # Executing the Sample Code